-Using plural nouns and pronouns can help you keep your

-language gender-neutral and inclusive.
+Using plural nouns and pronouns can help you keep your language gender-neutral and inclusive.
 For example, the following sentence is gender-biased: When a writer cites a source in the body of his paper, it should be listed on the reference page.
-As per APA, you are permitted to use a plural pronoun (e.g., they) when referring to a singular noun (e.g., a writer).
-Thus, you could say: When a writer cites a source in the body of their paper, it should be listed on the reference page.
-Alternatively, you could also modify the sentence to: Writers must list any sources cited in the body of a paper on the reference page.
-The use of plural pronouns combined with a singular noun is a new shift in writing.
+An improved version is: Writers must list any sources cited in the body of a paper on the reference page.
+This is new shift in writing.
 Thus, it is best to speak with your instructor about gender neutrality and whether plural pronouns are appropriate in the singular context.